plone/training/views_3.rst

 Controller:
     the view

 The view and the controller are very much mixed in Plone.
-Expecially when you look at some of the older code of Plone you'll see that the policy of keeping logic in python and representation in templates was not always enforced.
+Especially when you look at some of the older code of Plone you'll see that the policy of keeping logic in python and representation in templates was not always enforced.

 But you should nevertheless do it!
 You'll end up with more than enough logic in the templates anyway.